Learn BASIC Now

 Learn BASIC Now is a book series written by Michael Halvorson and David Rygmyr, published by Microsoft Press.
 The primers introduced computer programming concepts to students and self-taught learners who were interested in creating games and application programs for early personal computers, including IBM-PC compatible systems and the Apple Macintosh.

-Learn BASIC Now included software disks containing the Microsoft QuickBASIC Interpreter and the book’s sample programs.
+Learn BASIC Now included three software disks containing the Microsoft QuickBASIC Interpreter 1.0 1989—later released as the ubiquitous Microsoft QBasic (1991-2000)—and the book’s sample programs.
 The books were influential in the popularization of the BASIC language and released during a significant growth phase of the personal computer industry when the installed base of BASIC programmers hit four million active users.

-Since the books were distributed by Microsoft and featured a robust, menu-driven programming environment, Learn BASIC Now became an important catalyst for the learn-to-program movement, a broad-based computer literacy initiative in the 1980s and 1990s that encouraged people of all ages to learn to write computer programs.
+Since the books were distributed by Microsoft Press and featured a robust, menu-driven programming environment, Learn BASIC Now became an important catalyst for the learn-to-program movement, a broad-based computer literacy initiative in the 1980s and 1990s that encouraged people of all ages to learn to write computer programs.